 We help people living with pets, and those that serve them.

-Learn more about Our Programs.
+Learn more about our programs below.

 If you have a dog or cat, and need help affording veterinary care services, we may be able to help.
-If you live in Cuyahoga County or adjacent counties in Northeast Ohio (Lorain, Medina, Cuyahoga, Summit, Lake, Geauga, or Portage), we may be able to provide vouchers through our Pet Health Care Program for Eligible One Health Family Members.
-If you don’t live in these areas, we may be able to help you find other financial resources.
+If you live in Cuyahoga County or adjacent counties in Northeast Ohio (Lake, Geauga, Portage, Summit, Medina or Lorain), we may be able to provide Vouchers if you meet eligibility requirements.
+If we can't provide financial support, we found other resources that may be able to help you.

 The goal of this program is to provide information about living healthy with or near pets, primarily to benefit One Health Family Members.

 Activities to reach the program goal include:

 Since 2008, credible information was disseminated through blogs, e-newsletters, social media, phone calls, oral presentations, published articles, and printed materials made available by mail and exhibit booths in Northeast Ohio.
 Thousands of people across the globe received information about professional services, those who are most susceptible to accidentally getting a disease from an animal, and simple ways people can stay healthy living with pets.

 The goal of this program is to ensure that pet parents, especially One Health Family Members, can access the services they need to keep their pets (and themselves) healthy at home.

 The following activities are being conducted to reach this goal:

 Since 2008, hundreds of students, professionals, and others received information, were coached, and given real-world projects towards careers that help keep pets & people, healthy at home.